-Consolidated companies also run regulatory risk.
-For example, if a nonprofit runs all of its programs out of one entity and that entity loses some sort of government approval (tax-exempt status, authority to operate a charter school, etc.) it can impact all of the organization’s programs instead of only the one that made a mistake.
+Consolidated companies also run regulatory risks.
+For example, if a nonprofit run all of its programs out of one entity and that entity loses some sort of government approval (tax-exempt status, authority to operate a charter school, etc.) it can impact all of the organization’s programs instead of only the one that made a mistake.

 In my experience, anytime a corporate structure created without extensive client input is introduced to actual clients with real wants, needs, cultures, management styles, etc. the proposed structure has to be modified and adjusted until it addresses their needs often ending up looking very little like the initial proposal.
 Nonprofits should hold out for the structure that best meets their needs and not succumbs to the lure of pre-packaged plans.